Full Time Residency:

 - Duration: 5 Weeks

-The Fibre Department studios at the Alberta College of Art and Design (1407 14th Ave.
-NW Calgary, AB)
+The Fibre Department studios at the Alberta University of the Arts (formerly known as the Alberta College of Art and Design), 1407 14th Avenue NW, Calgary, AB.

 Notification letters will be sent to the email address you provided by the end of April.